 Second day of our trip we headed out to El Yunque to hike through a tropical rain forest.
 The hike was long for the kids, but we kept them distracted with all the exotic sounds of birds and tree frogs and spotting lizards of every color.
 We had to stop and take a picture of every lizard.
 Every.
 Single.
 One.
 Taking a dip in one of the smaller of the hundreds of waterfalls was refreshing after a long hike.
 I also dropped my phone in the waterfall because you know, technology and I don’t get along.
 Somehow it survived.
 After cooling off in the water it was time to hike back to where we started from.
 We ended the day by devouring a plate of Mofungo – a Puerto Rican dish made of fried mashed plantains.

-Day 3 – This is about the time the family starts hating me because I plan too many things to do every day and all they’re exhausted and want to relax.
+This is about the time the family starts hating me because I plan too many things to do every day and all they’re exhausted and want to relax.
 Not today!
 On the third day in Puerto Rico we drove over to Old San Juan to check out Fort San Cristobal.
 I love learning about the history of anywhere I visit so walking through the largest fort built by the Spanish was so exciting for me.
 The kids loved the hidden tunnels and rooms where they kept prisoners as well as the cannon balls.
 The inside was fairly dark while the outside was wide open for the kids to run around in.
 After the Fort, we walked around Old San Juan and hydrated with coconut water and guava juice.
-Also, need to petition the Home Owners Association to allow each house in our neighborhood to be painted a different color.
+Also made a mental note to petition the Home Owners Association back home to allow each house in our neighborhood to be painted a different color.

 I am so glad I got to do everything I wanted to in Puerto Rico.
 I was a little worried about going on a trip with kids so young but I figured we’ll just make a few adjustments.
 I don’t want to wait until they’re older – and we’re retired, to be able to travel again!
 I also know this isn’t going to be my last trip to Puerto Rico.
 There’s so much more left to see on that island and I can’t wait to go back.